arturmpinho/coffeeinsider/README.md

 * Price idea space in the trading.html to display the market prices of coffee as mentioned below in [Bugs]().
 * Unit conversion to uniform the amounts of coffee in a selected unit.
 * Calculate the Estimated Transit Time from port x to port y.
+* Give the user the option of deleting the first selected coffee as of the moment a second coffee is added and selected.

 [[Back to top]](#table-of-contents)